AIRCentre/JuliaEO24/notebooks/pos2idon_results_demo/README.md

 4- Unzip the downloaded file and move the *JuliaEO24-main* folder to your Desktop or other path (keep the path simple);

-5- Open a terminal window inside the folder *JuliaEO24-main/notebooks/pos2idon\_results\_demo*, copy and run the following commands:
+5- Open a terminal (powershell on Windows) inside the folder *JuliaEO24-main/notebooks/pos2idon\_results\_demo*, copy and run the following commands:

 `docker build -t pos2idon_results_demo .` (wait until it finishes the building)

-`docker run -it -p 8888:8888 -v .:/home/jovyan/pos2idon_results_demo pos2idon_results_demo` (do this on the same terminal window, do not change this command)
+`docker run -it -p 8888:8888 -v .:/home/jovyan/pos2idon_results_demo pos2idon_results_demo` (do this on the same terminal/powershell, do not change this command)

 Note: If the previous command gives an error on Windows, try: `docker run -it -p 8888:8888 -v ${PWD}:/home/jovyan/pos2idon_results_demo pos2idon_results_demo`